AlbinLidback/afbChecker/README.md

 # afbChecker
-Checks the available apartments at afbostäder
+This  prougram checks the available of apartments at afbostäder.
+By downloading a JSON file and scaning al apartments.